Latest Convertible Car Seat Reviews of 2017

 In addition to the “ClickTight” installation system being introduced, the new Britax Convertible car seats also have some other improvements, including:

-- Increased shell height, which means that the maximum seated shoulder height is greater than before
+- Increased shell height means that the maximum seated shoulder height is greater than before

-Read my Comparison Reviews of the new Britax ClickTight Seats here:
+You can read my latest in-depth comparison reviews of the new Britax ClickTight Seats here:

 - Advocate ClickTight vs Boulevard ClickTight